Sean-Bradley/SNMPWALK2ZABBIX/README.md

 python3 snmpwalk2zabbix.py community-string IP-address root-OID
 ```

+- `community-string` : This is the v2c community name.
+Most systems default to use `public` as the community name.
+- `IP-address` : The IP addess of the SNMP device that returns a valid `snmpwalk` response.
-`root-OID` indicates which OID to start creating items from.
+- `root-OID` : Indicates which OID to start creating items from.
 An OID to low, e.g, `1.3`, will result in a much larger template.

 ## Example